TelemetryHarbor/harbor-docs/docs/getting-started/quick-start.md

 ## 5\.
 Visualize Your Data

-Telemetry Harbor integrates seamlessly with Grafana for powerful data visualization.
+Harbor Scale integrates seamlessly with Grafana for powerful data visualization.

 1. From the Harbor Details, copy the **Grafana Endpoint** and **Grafana Password**.
     > **Note:** Your Grafana password is different from your main account password.
 2. Open the Grafana endpoint in your browser and log in using:
-      - **Username**: [Your Telemetry Harbor Account Email]
+      - **Username**: [Your Harbor Scale Account Email]
       - **Password**: [The password from Harbor Details]
 3. You'll find pre-configured dashboards ready for your data.